willdurand/workshop-rest-from-zero-to-hero/doc/7-content-negotiation.md

-The FOSRestBundle provides a [Format Listener](http://symfony.com/doc/master/bundles/FOSRestBundle/3-listener-support.html#format-listener) that does content negotitation (black) magic for you, leveraging the [Negotiation](https://github.com/willdurand/Negotiation) library.
+The FOSRestBundle provides a [Format Listener](http://symfony.com/doc/master/bundles/FOSRestBundle/3-listener-support.html#format-listener) that does content negotiation (black) magic for you, leveraging the [Negotiation](https://github.com/willdurand/Negotiation) library.

 **Task:** Enable the format listener, and play with `curl` or